How to Cook Egusi Soup (Step-by-Step Nigerian Recipe)

 Can I use only smoked chicken?

-Yes, but combining smoked meat(Goat, Ram Or beef)smoked chicken, and panla gives a richer flavor.
+Yes, but combining smoked meat, smoked chicken, and panla gives a richer, more flavorful soup.

 What is the best fish for egusi soup?